 Just in case you are not familiar with Beats, Beats is the name of a family of log shippers by Elastic, each designed for a different use case.
 Filebeat, for example, is built for tracking and logging specific files while Winlogbeat is designed for shipping Windows event logs.

-Heartbeat (beta) was introduced in Elastic Stack 5.0 back in October and is meant for “uptime monitoring.”
+Heartbeat (beta) was introduced in ELK Stack 5.0 back in October and is meant for “uptime monitoring.”
 In essence, what Heartbeat does is probe services to check if they are reachable or not — it’s useful, for example, to verify that the service uptime complies with your SLA.
 All you need to do is supply Heartbeat with a list of URLs and uptime metrics to send to your stack, either directly to Elasticsearch or to Logstash for enrichment before indexing.

 Let’s take a closer look.